Bhoza/alx-system_engineering-devops/0x02-shell_redirections/README.md

-7th script is made to printout the third line of the file iacta 8th script is made to create a file with some text inside 10th script is made to duplicate the last ling of the file iacta in the file iacta
+7th script is made to printout the third line of the file iacta 8th script is made to create a file with some text inside 10th script is made to duplicate the last ling of the file iacta in the file iacta 11th scripts is made to delete all files with a .js extension in the working directory and all its subfolders